DrHeimdall/PasswordGen/readme.md

   -c Prints in bash mode with a user-unfriendly output -l Uses newlines to separate data rather than , in bash mode -n Puts the generator in number mode
-    -h is ignored in number mode, obviously
+    -h is ignored in number mode
 ```

 You can generate many different passwords by giving multiple lengths.
-They will all use different secure-random seeds.
+They will individually use different secure-random seeds.

 ## Example Usage